Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

-The third term describes the nonlinear interaction among different signal supermodes resulting from a three-photon interaction with the reservoir at the pump.
-Formally, this term (along with its associated noise term) is discarded in a linear treatment of SPOPOs \cite{Patera2010}.
-Intuitively, its role is to provide a nonlinear clamping mechanism to stabilize the system when the gain produced by the second term exceeds the linear loss induced by the first term, resulting in a finite threshold; this can be seen most readily in the single-supermode case where this term $\propto -(\hat S\dagg \hat S)\hat S$, signifying an intensity-dependent field decay.
-In general, this term is both multimode and nonlinear: any residual structure in the coupling factors $G_{ij}^{(k)} G_{mn}^{(k)}$ not captured by the supermode diagonalization show up here and produces nonlinear couplings among the supermodes that experience gain.
+The third term in \eqref{eq:eoms} describes the nonlinear interaction among different signal supermodes resulting from nonlinear interactions with the pump reservoir.
+Formally, this term (along with its associated noise term) is discarded in a linear treatment of SPOPOs~\cite{Patera2010}.
+Physically, this term provides a nonlinear clamping mechanism to stabilize the system when the gain produced by the second term exceeds the linear loss induced by the first term; this can be seen most readily in the single-supermode case where this term $\propto -(\hat S\dagg \hat S)\hat S$, signifying an intensity-dependent self-interaction.
+The real part of this term is a dissipative nonlinear interaction corresponding to two-photon loss, while the imaginary part corresponds to a coherent dispersive nonlinear interaction or, equivalently, an off-resonant cascaded $\chi^{(2)}$ interaction mimicking an effective four-wave-mixing $\chi^{(3)}$ interaction.
+For example, in the single-supermode case, the imaginary part $\propto -\im(\hat S^{\dagger}\hat S)\hat S$, corresponding to self-phase modulation.
+Notably, such a cascaded term is absent from a cw, \emph{single-frequency-mode} OPO under perfect phase matching, but it arises in the SPOPO case since phase-mismatched interactions are inherent to the multimode couplings described by $\chi_{mm'}^{(q)}$.
+In general, both the real and imaginary parts of this term are multimode and nonlinear: The supermode diagonalization procedure that cleanly simplifies the gain term still has residual structure which show up here and produces nonlinear couplings among supermodes.

-The fourth and fifth terms are quantum noise terms that describe the interaction between the signal supermodes and the reservoir, the first at the signal frequency band due to linear dissipation, and the second at the pump frequency band due to nonlinear parametric interactions.
-As before, the linear dissipation can induce couplings between different supermodes if $\kappa_m$ is arbitrary; for the special case of constant $\kappa_m = \kappa$, this term also becomes uncoupled and reads $\sqrt{2\kappa} \hat B_t^{(i)}$.